 Usually, in an illegal affiliate marketing scheme, the plan works on the basis that it is an opportunity to make quick and easy money, whereas such is not the case in a legal MLM.

 What to do if you are scammed by a fraud MLM Company in India?

-A list of multi level marketing companies has been found to be illegal after people who became victim to the MLM fraud and MLM scams brought the companies’ illegal affairs out in the open to the notice of authorities.
+A lot of multi-level marketing companies have been found to be illegal after people who became the victim of the MLM fraud and MLM scams brought the companies’ illegal affairs out in the open to the notice of authorities.
 One such was, Qnet - the infamous company that was charged with fraud as a Multi-Level Marketing (MLM) company in India.

-If you’ve also fallen victim to such multi level marketing frauds in India, you can always take the help of law!
+If you’ve also fallen victim to such multi-level marketing frauds in India, you can always take the help of the law!

 - Firstly, you can send a notice, drafted by a lawyer to the MLM company if it has taken your money and is not returning it

 - You can also file an FIR against the fraud MLM Company and let the police initiate a criminal case against them

 - A complaint with the Registrar of Companies can be filed, if the company is working illegally and violating company laws

 In the advent of such a situation where you are scammed by a multi-level marketing illegal company, it is best to consult a good lawyer near you, who can help you understand what approach and steps would be right.

 To get connected with expert lawyers in India and get the best consultations, you can approach MyAdvo and we’ll help you find an expert and provide assistance in filing a complaint against any fraud MLM company in India.
 Just ask a legal question at firstname.lastname@example.org or call at +91-9811782573.